Fridge003/Gitlet/README.md

 **Please make sure that the JDK version is no earlier than 15.0, otherwise the program might be unable to compile.**

+**This repo is for reference, so please don't copy if you are doing homework about this project.
+Plagiarism can only harm you badly.**

 For further details, please contact me through e-mail: eddiezhang@pku.edu.cn